opreaadrian/opreaadrian.github.io/_posts/2016-09-16-top-5-things-to-consider-when-choosing-a-new-technology.md

 ## Case study

-Let's pretend for a moment that you want to migrate an application written in Flash, to modern web technologies and your team needs to chose the front-end stack to develop on.
+Let's pretend for a moment that you want to migrate an application written in Flash, to modern web technologies and your team needs to choose the front-end stack to develop on.
 I will outline the process you should use to evaluate the most known front-end frameworks/libraries and decide on the stack the team would later use to develop the new application.

 ## The evaluation process